Accessibility statement for the DWP login and identification service

 Preparation of this accessibility statement

-This website was last tested in October 2024.
+This website was last tested in October 2024 and any non compliant elements were retested in July 2025.
 The tests were carried out by our own testing team within Identity and Trust, DWP Digital.

 We conducted sample testing of pages within our online identity checking journey against the WCAG 2.2 AA standard.